valeriansaliou/sonic/CONTRIBUTING.md

 **If you would like to contribute directly by writing code, you should fork this repository and edit it right away from your GitHub namespace.**

-Once you are done with your work, always ensure to format your Rust code according to guidelines, via the [rustfmt](https://github.com/rust-lang/rustfmt) utility: `rustfmt src/*.rs`
+Once you are done with your work, run `cargo clippy --locked --no-deps` to ensure your code follows our formatting guidelines.

 When this is done, you may open a Pull Request (PR), then explain your changes and their purpose precisely.
 We will finally accept or comment on your Pull Request, if we need more changes done on your code.